-The following table estimates potential payments upon termination as if our NEOs had terminated on December 28, 2019, in connection with a change in control or other termination covered by the severance and change in control agreements and potential payments relating to the changed vesting schedule of outstanding equity awards under our 2012 Equity Incentive Plan in connection with a change in control.
+The following table estimates potential payments upon termination as if Mr. Hunton and Mr. Moniz had terminated on December 31, 2022, in connection with a change in control or other termination covered by the severance and change in control agreements and potential payments relating to the changed vesting schedule of outstanding equity awards under our 2020 Equity Incentive Plan, 2022 Inducement Equity Incentive Plan and our 2012 Equity Incentive Plan in connection with a change in control.
 The table reflects termination scenarios covered by the various agreements and the benefits receivable thereunder, as well as under our equity plans.
-The closing market price per share of our common stock on December 28, 2019 was \$6.71.
+The closing market price per share of our common stock on December 31, 2022 was \$6.47.

-Name of Francisco Officer Termination Without Cause or Resignation Change in Control With Change in Control Without
+Termination Without Cause or Resignation Change in Control With Change in Control Without

-Name of Executive Officer Base Salary for Good Reason (\$) Qualifying Termination (\$) Termination (\$)
+Name of Executive Officer for Good Reason (\$) Qualifying Termination (\$) Termination (\$)

+Base Salary

-Wendell Blonigan 550,000 550,000
+Nigel Hunton 550,000 550,000

-James Moniz 340,000
+James Moniz 360,000

-Jay Cho 310,000

-Timothy Justyn 300,000

 Annual Cash Incentive

-Wendell Blonigan 550,000(1)
+Nigel Hunton 550,000(1) 550,000(1)

 James Moniz

-Jay Cho

-Timothy Justyn 180,000

 Health Coverage

-Wendell Blonigan 24,000 24,000
+Nigel Hunton 24,000 24,000

-James Moniz - -
+James Moniz

-Jay Cho -

-Timothy Justyn - 24,000 -

 Acceleration Of Equity Awards

-Wendell Blonigan - 1,079,406 1,079,406
+Nigel Hunton 1,724,255 1,724,255

-James Moniz 382,570
+James Moniz 850,017

-Jay Cho 380,658 -

-Timothy Justyn - 266,261

 Total

-Wendell Blonigan 574,000 2,203,406 1,079,406
+Nigel Hunton 1,124,000 2,848,255 1,724,255

-James Moniz 722,570
+James Moniz 1,210,017

-Jay Cho 690,658

-Timothy Justyn - 770,261 -

-(1) The amount shown includes a bonus of \$550,000, which Mr. Blonigan would have been eligible to receive if he had resigned from the Company for good reason as a result of a change in control of the Company, and met the other terms and conditions of his severance agreement.
-This bonus would be pro-rated based on time and performance.
-For purposes of this table, we have assumed Mr. Blonigan worked the full year and achieved performance at 100% of target levels.
+(1) The amount shown includes a bonus of \$550,000, which is the amount Mr. Hunton would be eligible to receive if his employment with Intevac had been terminated without cause, he resigned from the Company for good reason or terminated due to his death or disability, and meets the other terms and conditions of his severance agreement.
+This bonus would be pro-rated based on the average bonus paid to Mr. Hunton over the three most recently completed bonus periods or such lesser period of time that Mr. Hunton has been employed (or at target bonus if no bonus period has been completed).
+For purposes of this table, we have calculated this amount based on his target bonus for the 2022 performance period.